astrohart/MFR/MFR.Paths.Profiles.Provider.Actions/README.md

-If successful, a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the default fully-qualified pathname of the `profiles.json` value that should be used as a fallback in the event that a `profiles.json` file cannot be located either on the disk or in the system Registry.
+If successful, a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the default fully-qualified pathname of the `profiles.json` value that should be used as a fallback in the event that a `profiles.json` file cannot be located either on the file system or in the system Registry.

 ##### Parameters